angx-system/angeliax/SCHEMA.md

 **witness** — a steward who directly observed or replicated another node's work and recorded what they found.

-**library** — a publicly addressable collection of a keypair's own nodes and replicated feeds.
+**library** — a publicly addressable collection of a keypair's own nodes and replicated feeds, held automatically by any keypair — steward, space, or base.
 Anyone with the address can read it.

-Both steward keypairs and space keypairs publish libraries.
+**space keypair** — a steward keypair whose work or provision stays in one place.
+May later trigger Initialize Base.
+Distinct from a base keypair, which is created separately once that happens.

 ---